Electronic Registration Information Center

-The Electronic Registration Information Center (ERIC) is non-profit, organization in the United States that is operated and financed by state elections agencies and chief elections officials.
+The Electronic Registration Information Center (ERIC) is a nonprofit organization in the United States whose goal is to improve electoral integrity by helping states improve the accuracy of voter rolls, increase access to voter registration, reduce election costs, and increase efficiencies in elections.
+ERIC is operated and financed by state election agencies and chief election officials.

 Operations

-At least every 60 days, each ERIC state submits their voter registration data and motor vehicle licensing data to ERIC.
-ERIC's technical staff matches that data against data from all the other member states and Social Security death data.
+At least every 60 days, each ERIC state submits its voter registration data and motor vehicle licensing data to ERIC.
+ERIC's technical staff matches this data against data from all the other member states and Social Security death data.
 ERIC identifies voters who have moved, voters who have died, and voters with duplicate registrations within a state's database.
 States may also request National Change of Address (NCOA) reports using official data from the US Postal Service and, after federal general elections, participate in a fraud check to see if voters cast ballots in more than one state.
-ERIC also, by matching voter data against motor vehicle licensing data, identifies individuals who are not yet registered so election officials can provide information on how to register to vote.
+By matching voter data against motor vehicle licensing data, ERIC also identifies individuals who are not yet registered so election officials can provide information on how to register to vote.